ArcBest Corporation Corporate Governance Guidelines

 The business and affairs of the Company shall be managed by or under the direction of the Board in accordance with Delaware law.
 In performing their duties, the primary responsibility of the directors is to exercise business judgment in the best interests of the Company and its shareholders.
 The Board has developed a number of specific expectations of directors to promote the discharge of this responsibility and the efficient conduct of the Board’s business.

-1. Commitment and Attendance.
+- Commitment and Attendance.
 All independent and management directors should make every effort to attend meetings of the Board and meetings of committees of which they are members.
-Members may attend by telephone infrequently when necessary.
+Members may attend by telephone or virtually when necessary.
 It is the Company’s policy that all directors attend each annual meeting of its stockholders, except when illness or other personal matters prevent such attendance.

 The Company has adopted a Code of Conduct, including a compliance program to enforce the Code.
 Certain portions of the Code deal with activities of directors, particularly with respect to transactions in the securities of the Company, potential conflicts of interest, the taking of corporate opportunities for personal use, and competing with the Company.
 Directors should be familiar with the Code’s provisions in these areas and should consult with the Company’s counsel in the event of any issues.

-5. Other Directorships.
-The Company values the experience directors bring from other boards on which they serve, but recognizes that those boards may also present demands on a director’s time and availability and may present conflicts or legal issues.
-Directors should advise the Chair of the Nominating/Corporate Governance Committee and the CEO before accepting membership on other boards of directors or other significant commitments involving affiliation with other businesses or governmental units.
-No director may serve on the board of directors of more than two other public companies.
+- Other Directorships.
+The Company values the experience directors bring from other boards on which they serve but recognizes that those boards may also present demands on a director’s time and availability and may present conflicts or legal issues.
+Directors should advise the Chair of the Nominating/Corporate Governance Committee and the CEO and obtain approval of the Board before accepting membership on other boards of directors or other significant commitments involving affiliation with other businesses or governmental units.
+No director may serve on the board of directors of more than two other public companies without approval of the Board.

 Further, the Board encourages management to, from time to time, bring managers into Board meetings who: (a) can provide additional insight into the items being discussed because of personal involvement and substantial knowledge in those areas, and/or (b) are managers with future potential that the senior management believes should be given exposure to the Board.

-Any reports of concerns regarding accounting, internal auditing controls, or other irregularities or concerns whether financial or otherwise are required to be brought to the attention of the Chairman of the Audit Committee and certain executive officers, including the General Counsel.
+Any reports received from employees, customers or other parties of concerns regarding accounting, internal auditing controls, or other irregularities or concerns whether financial or otherwise are required to be brought to the attention of the Chairman of the Audit Committee and certain executive officers, including the General Counsel.
 These reports are confidential and may be anonymous if made using the anonymous reporting hotline overseen by the Audit Committee.
 The General Counsel will provide reports concerning hotline submissions and other concerns at regularly scheduled Board meetings or sooner, if necessary.

 All communications to the Board, or an individual member, will be opened and reviewed by the Corporate Secretary prior to forwarding to the Board or individual Board member.
 This review will facilitate a timely review of any matters contained in the communication if, for any reason, the Board member is unavailable to timely review the communication.